ankitmalpani/udacity-carnd-adv-lanelines-p4/README.md

 4. Pipeline - This where I have one method that consists of the main pipeline.
 5. Testing cells - This is where I have re-run and tested some functions and displayed various images and charts
 6. Video generation
+##### Note:
+You'll notice images titled 'First Image' & 'Second Image' in the doc.
+This is because of a generic method `display_two_images()` I wrote to display two images at once while working and testing on this project.

 In the following segments I'll describe various steps I took along this project to reach the final output